Natural Gas Laws and Incentives in Nevada

 Heavy-Duty Vehicle Emissions Reduction Grants

-The Nevada Division of Environmental Protection (NDEP) administers Nevada's portion of the Volkswagen (VW) Environmental Mitigation Trust through the Nevada Diesel Emission Fund.
+The Nevada Division of Environmental Protection (NDEP) administers Nevada's portion of the Volkswagen (VW) Environmental Mitigation Trust through the Nevada Diesel Emission Mitigation Fund.
 The fund assists publicly- and privately-owned fleets with the replacement or repower of model year 2009 or older medium- and heavy-duty diesel powered vehicles.
-Funding amounts vary based on vehicle type, applicant type (e.g., government or non-government), and the replacing or repowering fuel.
+Funding amounts vary based on vehicle, applicant, and fuel type.
 For more information, including application periods and guidelines, see the NDEP VW Settlement Funds website.

 Idle Reduction Technology, Natural Gas Vehicle, and Plug-in Electric Vehicle Weight Exemption